qutip/qutip/doc/guide/dynamics/dynamics-krylov.rst

 With the above approximation, the time-evolution is calculated only with a smaller square matrix of the desired size.
 Therefore, the Krylov-method provides huge speed-ups in computation of short-time evolutions when the dimension of the Hamiltonian is very large, point at which exact calculations on the complete subspace are practically impossible.

-Although this approximation may fail quickly depending on the properties of the Hamiltonian, a series of :math:`M` Krylov-subspace time evolutions provides accurate solutions for "not so small" final times.
+One of the biggest problems with this type of method is the control of the error.
+After a short time, the error starts to grow exponentially.
+However, this can be easily corrected by restarting the subspace when the error reaches a certain threshold.
+Therefore, a series of :math:`M` Krylov-subspace time evolutions provides accurate solutions for a time-evolution.

 .. _krylov-qutip: